Vansh0t/BlazorAdmin/README.md

 # BlazorAdmin
 <img style="width:40%; height:40%;" src="https://user-images.githubusercontent.com/35566242/162442880-f064506c-7300-4334-8874-3f9645694825.png" />

 BlazorAdmin is an RCL (Razor Class Library) with pages and components for database create, read, update, delete operations.
-The main goal of the project is to support CRUD operations for generic models, to remove necessity of using CRUD scaffolding or manual processing of each individual model.
+The main goal of the project is to support CRUD operations for generic models, to remove the necessity of using CRUD scaffolding or manual processing of each individual model.
 BlazorAdmin takes a model and tries to find corresponding input for each of its properties.
 BlazorAdmin will index and display each model with ``[AdminVisible]`` attribute applied to the model class and one of its properties.

 Tested with PostgreSQL (npgsql) and SQLite.

-**BlazorAdmin is designed to use with Blazor Server.
+**BlazorAdmin is designed to be used with Blazor Server.
 Security and support for Blazor WebAssembly are not guaranteed.**

 ## Features